Control of kinetic opinion dynamics in popularity-adaptive social networks: Numerical experiments

 \subsection{Test 1: comparative analysis of control strategies in coupled contact--opinion dynamics}

-In this test we investigate the role of contact and opinion control mechanisms in a structured ``leader--follower'' system, where leaders denote agents endowed with control authority (or externally driven dynamics), while followers are agents that evolve according to interaction rules and respond to the influence of the leaders.
+In this test we investigate the role of contact and opinion control mechanisms for two populations of agents, structured as a ``leader--follower'' system, where leaders denote agents endowed with control authority (or externally driven dynamics), while followers are agents that evolve according to interaction rules and respond to the influence of the leaders.
+In particular, $25\%$ of the agents are designated as ``leaders'' (population $\ell=L$), whereas the others represent the ``followers'' (population $\ell=F$).

-We consider a population of agents, $25\%$ of which are designated as ``leaders'', whereas the other represent the ``mass''.
-The simulation runs up to a final time $T = 50$ with uniform time step $\Delta t = 10^{-3}$, and the all the others parameters used in this test are listed in Tab.~\ref{tab1}.